Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/moderation.md

 Every comment is valued for its content.
 This discussion forum allows everyone to have a say and it brings out many different ideas and viewpoints.

-A single comment may have as much influence as 100comments if the idea is a good one.
+A single comment may have as much influence as 100 comments if the idea is a good one.

 In order to play a positive part in the discussion and to give your views maximum impact we encourage you to follow the etiquette guide below.